|Corda Network trust root||Document history|

 A single person shall not be permitted to activate or access any cryptographic module that contains the complete CA signing key.
 CA signing keys may be backed up only under two-person control.
 Access to CA signing keys backed up for disaster recovery shall be under at least two-person control.
 The names of the parties used for two-person control shall be maintained on a list that shall be made available for inspection during compliance audits.

 All CA key pairs are generated in pre-planned key generation ceremonies.
-Upon finalisation of the ceremony, all individuals sign off on the successful completion of the script and thoroughly describe any exceptions that may have been applied in the process.
+Upon finalization of the ceremony, all individuals sign off on the successful completion of the script and thoroughly describe any exceptions that may have been applied in the process.

 6.2.3 Private Key Escrow